NHS Scotland Physiotherapy funded places scheme

 Higher Education Institute Application Timeframes

-In order to be eligible to apply for to the Physiotherapy Funded Places Scheme 2024/25 you must hold an offer for or be in the process of applying for September 2024 or January 2025 intake on the MSc (Pre-registration) 2-year course at one of the Scottish Higher Education Institutes (HEIs) listed: Edinburgh Napier University, Glasgow Caledonian University, Queen Margaret University Edinburgh, or Robert Gordon University Aberdeen.
+In order to be eligible to apply for to the Physiotherapy Funded Places Scheme you must hold an offer for or be in the process of applying for the MSc (Pre-Registration) 2-year course at one of the Scottish Higher Education Institutes (HEIs) listed: Edinburgh Napier University, Glasgow Caledonian University, Queen Margaret University Edinburgh, or Robert Gordon University Aberdeen.
+The funding scheme application is completed separately to university application.
 Evidence of HEI application is required as part of your funded places scheme application.
-Further information is available in the NHS Scotland Physiotherapy Funded Places Scheme Application Guidance available above.

 Timeframes to apply for a university place are different for each Higher Education Institute.
-A summary can be found below for 2024/25 applications.
-Please note that the deadline for applying for a funded place through the NHS Funded Places Scheme is the same regardless of which university you apply to.
+A summary can be found below for 2025/26 university applications.
+Please note that the deadline for applying for a funded place through the NHS Funded Places Scheme is the same regardless of which university you apply / have applied to.

-• Queen Margaret University Edinburgh: Closed to applications on 31st January 2024.
-The majority of places will be offered by early Summer 2024.
+• Queen Margaret University Edinburgh: Closed to applications for September 2025 and January 2026 intakes on 31st January 2025.

 • Robert Gordon University Aberdeen: Operates a rolling programme with no fixed deadline for applications.